IRS Tax Forms for Individuals

 Running a business or being self-employed means managing unique tax requirements.
 From reporting payments to contractors and employees to meeting hiring documentation needs, the IRS provides specific forms tailored to these tasks.

 You’ll commonly use forms like W-9 to request taxpayer information, Form I-9 for verifying new hires, and various information returns to report payments.
-With the right forms at your fingertips, staying organized and compliant becomes much more manageable.
+With the proper forms, staying organized and compliant becomes much more manageable.

 Form W-9